AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuideV2.rst

    -  command_script: The command to run in the docker image.

 -  The following Tasks are being run during the transform and upload pipeline.
-   The more important ones are highlighted with a *.
+   The more important ones are in bold.

    -  send_job_start_email: sends an optional email to signal that a workflow has started.